-Upon the successful completion of this course, you (as a student) would be able to:
+By the end of this course, you should be able to:

-Mathematical Formalism (MAT) :
+Mathematical Formalism (MAT):

-- 1. analyze and solve problems in linear system and linear dynamical system in N-dimensions mathematically and computationally - 2. analyze and solve problems in nonlinear system and nonlinear dynamical system in Ndimensions mathematically and computationally - 3. formulate first-order differential equations to model the evolution of diverse continuous-time dynamical phenomena and solve the equations mathematically and computationally - 4. formulate recurrence equations to model the evolution of diverse discrete-time dynamical phenomena and solve the equations mathematically and computationally - 5. perform geometric analysis on the phase portrait of linear and nonlinear dynamical systems. - 6. perform mathematical definition and analysis of self-similar and fractal sets
+- 1. Analyse and solve problems in linear system and linear dynamical system in N-dimensions mathematically and computationally. - 2.
+Analyse and solve problems in nonlinear system and nonlinear dynamical system in N-dimensions mathematically and computationally. - 3.
+Formulate first-order differential equations to model the evolution of diverse continuous-time dynamical phenomena and solve the equations mathematically and computationally. - 4.
+Formulate recurrence equations to model the evolution of diverse discrete-time dynamical phenomena and solve the equations mathematically and computationally. - 5.
+Perform geometric analysis on the phase portrait of linear and nonlinear dynamical systems. - 6.
+Perform mathematical definition and analysis of self-similar and fractal sets.

-Dynamical System Theory (DYN) :
+Dynamical System Theory (DYN):

-- 7. determine the fixed points, limit cycles/periodic orbits, strange and non-strange attractors of the dynamical system under-study analytically and numerically - 8. determine the stability properties of the fixed points and limit cycles/periodic orbits of the dynamical system under-study analytically and numerically - 9. explain the concept of stable manifold and unstable manifold as geometric structures in phase space that guide the flow of the dynamical trajectories - 10. demonstrate mastery in the use of the phase portrait (as a geometric picture of phase space) that contains the set of fixed points, limit cycles, strange attractors, stable and unstable manifolds, as the solution to dynamical system problems - 11. analyze dynamical systems that are chaotic, compute its trajectories, and yield the level of chaos by evaluating its Lyapunov exponents numerically or analytically - 12. account for the different type of bifurcations that occur in nonlinear dynamical systems
+7. Determine the fixed points, limit cycles/periodic orbits, strange and non-strange attractors of the dynamical system under-study analytically and numerically.

+- 8. Determine the stability properties of the fixed points and limit cycles/periodic orbits of the dynamical system under-study analytically and numerically. - 9.
+Explain the concept of stable manifold and unstable manifold as geometric structures in phase space that guide the flow of the dynamical trajectories. - 10.
+Demonstrate mastery in the use of the phase portrait (as a geometric picture of phase space) that contains the set of fixed points, limit cycles, strange attractors, stable and unstable manifolds, as the solution to dynamical system problems. - 11.
+Analyse dynamical systems that are chaotic, compute its trajectories, and yield the level of chaos by evaluating its Lyapunov exponents numerically or analytically. - 12.
+Account for the different type of bifurcations that occur in nonlinear dynamical systems.

-Fractals (FRA) :
+Fractals (FRA):

-- 13. explain the concepts of countable and uncountable sets - 14. identify sets that have fractional dimension - 15. construct and analyze fractal sets that are self-similar and non self-similar - 16. determine diverse fractal dimensions of fractal sets that are self-similar and non self-similar
+- 13. Explain the concepts of countable and uncountable sets. - 14.
+Identify sets that have fractional dimension. - 15.
+Construct and analyse fractal sets that are self-similar and non self-similar. - 16.
+Determine diverse fractal dimensions of fractal sets that are self-similar and non self-similar.